 Whether your business is in the process of digital transformation or has been longing to get the much-awaited upgrade, the cloud transformation services by Citrus are all you need to reach your desired goals.

 IT infrastructure management is not restricted to a particular segment, it is more the management of different components coming together to form the overall infrastructure.
 These various components can be represented in 4 categories:

 Hardware is the first requirement for any infrastructure.
-We cannot imagine a business operating without laptops, servers, routers or other hardware devices.
+We cannot imagine a business operating without laptops, servers, routers, or other hardware devices.
 Yet hardware alone is not able to provide the functionality that we require.
-Software such as Enterprise Resource Planning solutions (ERPs) or Customer Relationship Management systems (CRMs) have become the necessity for businesses in the modern world.
+Software such as Enterprise Resource Planning solutions (ERPs) or Customer Relationship Management systems (CRMs) has become the necessity for businesses in the modern world.

 These innovative solutions are useless without the capability of connectivity?
 This is where the Network takes precedence.
 Whether it is a traditional system or a cloud-based environment, network connectivity is quintessential.